Tablets and drugs

 Deputy Theme Lead

-Head of Department for the Addictions, King's IoPPN; Academic Leader of the Addictions Clinical Academic Group within the KHP AHSC.
+Director of National Addiction Centre, King's IoPPN; Academic Leader of the Addictions Clinical Academic Group within the KHP AHSC.

 Research and news